Kickstart Weight Loss With This 5-Day Plan For Menopausal Women

 The best diet for menopause includes enough protein, healthy fats, and a moderate portion of complex carbohydrates.
 Foods included in this diet are anti-inflammatory and promote gut health.

-This winning combination helps you balance your hormones, control your hunger, decrease anxiety, and reduce inflammation.
+This winning combination helps you balance your hormones, control your hunger, decrease anxiety, reduce insulin resistance, and reduce inflammation.
 Weight loss is much easier as a result.

 Foods to Include